AuReMe/esmecata/README.md

 The `esmecata_metadata_annotation.json` serves the same purpose as the one used in `esmecata proteomes` to retrieve metadata about Uniprot release at the time of the query.
 It also gets the metadata associated to the command used with esmecata and the dependencies.

-The `uniref_annotation` contains the annotation from the representative protein of teh UniRef cluster associated to the proteins of a taxon (if the `--uniref` option was used).
+The `uniref_annotation` contains the annotation from the representative protein of the UniRef cluster associated to the proteins of a taxon (if the `--uniref` option was used).

-`stat_number_clustering.tsv` is a tabulated file contaning the number of GO Terms and EC numbers found for each observation name.
+`stat_number_clustering.tsv` is a tabulated file containing the number of GO Terms and EC numbers found for each observation name.

 ### EsMeCaTa workflow